 The mixture is poured onto the surface and then worked into the surface with a rubber squeegee.

 There should not be any material build-up with this coat.

 If the seal coat goes on too thick, air bubbles can get trapped in the cured epoxy.

 This coat will fill the cavities/pockets in order to achieve a level surface.
-Also, this stage is specific to this type of wood.

 This is the final coat and should be poured in the middle of the table and settle outwards (towards the ends).

 Also, this coat self-levels (no squeegee wiping) up to 1/8” thick.